Online Learning with Abstention: Stochastic setting

-The feedback graph $G_t$ just described can be defined via the out-neighborhood of vertex $\xi_j$: $N_t(j) = \set{\xi_i \in \cE \colon\h p_{j, i}^{t - 1} \leq \gamma_{i, t - 1}}$.
-Let $\cS_p = (\cC_{t, k})_{t \in [T], k \in [p]}$ denote any sequence of admissible $p$-partitionings of these feedback graphs, then the following regret guarantee holds for \UCBGT. \begin{theorem} For any $t \in [T]$, let the feedback graph $G_t$ be defined via the out-neighborhoods $N_t(j) = \set{\xi_i \in \cE \colon \h p_{j, i}^{t - 1} \leq \gamma_{i,t - 1}}$.
-Then, \UCBGT\ admits the following regret guarantee: \end{theorem} Since the graph $G_t$ of \UCBGT\ has more edges than $\GSUB$, it admits more admissible partitionings than $\GSUB$, which leads to a more favorable guarantee than that of $\UCBNT$ run with $\GSUB$.
+\end{theorem} Since the graph $G_t$ of \UCBGT\ has more edges than $\GSUB$, it admits at least as many admissible coverings as $\GSUB$, which leads to a more favorable guarantee than that of $\UCBNT$ run with $\GSUB$.
 The proof of this result differs from the standard UCB analysis and that of Theorem~\ref{th:ucbn} in that it involves showing that the \UCBGT\ algorithm can adequately control the amount of bias introduced by the skewed loss estimates.
 The experiments in the next section provide an empirical validation of this theoretical comparison.